geekzy/tiapp-como/README.md

 Change Log
 ==========

+`[15/07/12]`

+- Provide addAll method to all UI created with UIShortcut module to add array of child elements into parent elements.

 `[23/07/12]`

-- Add on method as shortcut for addEventListener with ability of action path aware
+- Add on method as shortcut for addEventListener with ability of action path aware.
-- Restructure UIShortcut for readibility
+- Restructure UIShortcut for readibility.

 `[17/07/12]`

 - Move complete sample usage to another project.
-- Fix to be able to put model configs as Array of String
+- Fix to be able to put model configs as Array of String.

 `[16/07/12]`

-- Add parameter on extended event assignment method to remove method before add new one
+- Add parameter on extended event assignment method to remove method before add new one.
-- Move remote base URL into configuration /app/config/app.js
+- Move remote base URL into configuration `/app/config/app.js`.
-- Use new backend login script
+- Use new backend login script.

 `[13/07/12]`